getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'startAt': 56, // Number | The starting index of the returned list of versions (page offset).
 The base index is 0.
   'status': "status_example" // String | A comma separated string used to filter the results by version status.
 };
-apiInstance.cloudidRestApi3ProjectProjectIdOrKeyVersionGet(cloudid, projectIdOrKey, opts, (error, data, response) => {
+apiInstance.projectProjectIdOrKeyVersionGet(cloudid, projectIdOrKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {